umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/properties.md

 ## Automatic Properties

-Vendr has a built-in mechanism that can be configured to automatically copy properties from a Product information source to the Order Line automatically.
+Umbraco Commerce has a built-in mechanism that can be configured to automatically copy properties from a Product information source to the Order Line automatically.
 This is done by using the **Product Property Aliases** field on the Store settings screen.

 ![Product Property Aliases Configuration](../media/product\_property\_aliases.png)